1. What is PAN?

 If you are a resident of India then the charges are Rs.
 107 with service tax but in the case of being a Non-resident of India, an individual has to pay Rs.
 994.

-Who is eligible for a PAN card?
+What documents are required for a PAN card?

 Is sharing PAN card details safe?